 They evicted him from the rectory, and he went to live with his brother.
 They kept his share of the collections and refused to let him officiate at baptisms and weddings.

 McGee couldn’t walk down a street without hearing hoots and insults from the French parishioners.
-They threw stones and whiskey bottles filled with sewage through his window at his brother’s house.
+They threw stones and whiskey bottles filled with sewage through his window at his home.
 Vandals broke into the church and disabled the organ bellows.

 Ironically, attendance at the French parish increased when McGee said Mass, but for the wrong reason.
 Parishioners came to church to disrupt the service.
 When Father McGee tried to give a sermon, the parishioners coughed so loudly they couldn’t hear his voice.
 Four police officers stationed in the church couldn’t do anything about it.
 Father McGee continued speaking over the cacophony.